tonytonov/tcts-rmarkdown/README.md

 Feel free to play around both .Rmd sources.
 Original HTML/PDF versions of both presentation and demo are also there.

+Note that github preview won't display .Rmd/HTML correctly, either clone the repo or download .zip and open locally.

 To build from source, you'll need the following dependencies:

 * `rmarkdown` (> 0.3.11)